What is Azure Digital Twins?

 The data in your Azure Digital Twins model can be routed to downstream Azure services for more analytics or storage.

-To send digital twin data to Azure Data Explorer, you can take advantage of Azure Digital Twin's data history feature, which connects an Azure Digital Twins instance to an Azure Data Explorer cluster so that digital twin property updates are automatically historized to Azure Data Explorer.
+To send digital twin data to Azure Data Explorer, you can take advantage of Azure Digital Twin's data history feature, which connects an Azure Digital Twins instance to an Azure Data Explorer cluster so that graph updates are automatically historized to Azure Data Explorer.
 You can then query this data in Azure Data Explorer using the Azure Digital Twins query plugin for Azure Data Explorer.

 Here are some things you can do with event routes in Azure Digital Twins: